marciof/Eon/language/specification.md

 ## Symbol

 A symbol is an immutable case-sensitive name, that restricts the character set used according to the [grammar](#grammar).
-The empty symbol does not have a literal source code representation.
+The empty symbol does not have a literal source code representation, but is otherwise a valid value.

 A symbol that isn't [deferred](#defer) is [evaluated](#evaluate) in the context of the [bindings](#bindings) map, and recursively within each key named `bindings` until a value is found.